jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ### Programming Language and Compiler Tools

 Once you have a kernel to interface with the hardware, you need a programming lanugage that will let you build tools and code libraries to put the system to use.
 In Unix and Linux most system tools and commands are built using the C language.
-These tools such as gcc (GNU C Compuler) then help you to compile and build other tools to utilize the system.
-The Unix operating system and the Linux kernel are built using the C language.
+These tools such as gcc (GNU C Compuler) help you to compile and build other tools and programs.

 ### User Interface and User Tools